dwyl/image-classifier/README.md

 ### 11. Benchmarking image captioning models

-You may be wondering which model is best suitable for me?
+You may be wondering: which model is most suitable for me?
 Depending on the use case,
 `Bumblebee` supports different models for different scenarios.